Skip to content

 Command Purpose

-sase sdd init Create or refresh sdd/README.md, tier READMEs, and sdd/assets/sdd-directory-map.png
+sase sdd init Enable sdd.version_controlled, then refresh sdd/README.md, tier READMEs, and the directory map

-sase sdd list List SDD markdown files; -k/--kind filters to prompts, tales, epics, or legends
+sase sdd list List SDD markdown files; -k/--kind filters to prompts, tales, epics, legends, or all

 sase sdd links Print each prompt/artifact frontmatter link and whether its reverse link is intact